- Home

 Final thoughts…

 Guiding everything from walking and breathing to thinking and feeling, the nervous system is central to our health and wellbeing.
-So, it’s important that we take good care of it.
+So, it’s important that we take care of it.
 And the good news is that there are plenty of science-backed ways to do so.

 What steps do you take to look after your nervous system?
 Do you have any more tips that you’d like to share?
 We’d be interested to hear from you in the comments below.